ticklemetintine/eleventy-netlify/src/overview/from-our-chairman.md

       It was an active year, despite pandemic lockdowns and travel restrictions.
 We [invested S$49 billion and divested S$39 billion](http://localhost/investor/investment-update.html): record numbers on both counts.

-      As at 31 March 2021, our [net portfolio value](http://localhost/overview/performance-overview.html) was S$381 billion, up S$75 billion over the previous year.
-Our portfolio saw healthy investment returns, including from payments, technology and life sciences, especially in markets like China and the US.
-In addition, several of our unlisted companies went public as markets rebounded.

-      One-year [Total Shareholder Return (TSR)](http://localhost/investor/total-shareholder-return.html) was 24.53%.
-Our longer term 10-year and 20-year TSRs were 7% and 8% respectively.
-[TSR since inception in 1974](http://localhost/investor/how-we-grew.html) was 14%.

-      The resilience of our portfolio remains a core strength.
-We invested through the year, to strengthen our portfolio against a more disruptive world.
-We expect that rapid technological changes will upend business models, with climate risks becoming more pressing.

       <!--EndFragment-->
     highlights:
       - content: |-